5-300 Use of Force

 Demonstration: An assembly of persons organized primarily to engage in First Amendment activity.
 They include, but are not limited to, marches, protests, and other assemblies intended to attract attention.

 B. Crowd control weapons

-1. Only the following crowd control weapons may be used during a civil disturbance as defined in this policy: chemical aerosols, chemical munitions or projectiles (CS, OC, CN), smoke munitions or projectiles, marking rounds (40mm direct, exact or blunt impact projectiles or rounds), rubber bullets, ASP batons, riot sticks, and light sound distraction devices (inert, CS, OC or CN blast balls).
+1. Only the following crowd control weapons may be used during a civil disturbance as defined in this policy: chemical aerosols, chemical munitions or projectiles (CS, OC, CN), smoke munitions or projectiles, marking rounds (40mm direct, exact or blunt impact projectiles or rounds), rubber bullets, ASP batons, riot sticks (as impact weapons), and light sound distraction devices (inert, CS, OC or CN blast balls).
 Authorization for use of crowd control weapons is set forth in section [C] below.